microchip-pic-avr-examples/avr128db28-smart-security-sensor-mplab/README.md

 # Window Security Sensor and Room Temperature Monitor with AVR&reg; DB,  MLX90632 and MLX90392

 The objective of this application is to create a window security sensor with room temperature monitoring for a compact smart home solution.
-The AVR&reg; DB microcontroller was selected for this application in order to use Multi-Voltage I/O (MVIO) peripheral to communicate with the sensors.
-To implement this solution, an MLX90632 and an MLX90392 sensor were used.
+The AVR&reg; DB microcontroller was selected for this application in order to use [Multi-Voltage I/O (MVIO) peripheral](#) to communicate with the sensors.
+To implement this solution, an [MLX90632](https://www.melexis.com/en/product/MLX90632) and an [MLX90392 sensor](https://www.melexis.com/en/product/MLX90392) were used.

-This application was co-developed with Melexis N.V., a manufacturer of digital sensors.
+This application was co-developed with Melexis, a global supplier of microelectronic semiconductor solutions.

 [![Melexis Logo](./images/melexis.png)](https://www.melexis.com/)